 Both these early quadraphonic systems encoded direction without the use of the Hilbert-transform phase-shifting circuits used in the later SQ and QS systems.
 They are thus fairly crude and decoders at the time were often simple resistive matrices in the loudspeaker circuits.

-For the moment, the Cinema Surround 4.0 decoder in Stereo Lab may be used to decode recordings in Electrovoice EV-4 (Stereo-4) and Dynaquad format.
+The Cinema Surround 4.0 decoder in Stereo Lab should be used to decode recordings in Electrovoice EV-4 (Stereo-4) and Dynaquad format.
 This works especially well when the rear signals mostly contain ambience because the signals to the rear speakers are delayed and filtered.
 When the recording contains strongly antiphonal mixing, the QS decoder may be used.

 For all support issues, go here.

 For Pspatial Audio sales, email: email@example.com

 Apple Certified Developer.
 Stereo Lab, Aria 51, Aria 20, Head Space, Groove Sleuth, iLOOP and FRANCINSTIEN T-Sym are trademarks of Pspatial Audio.
 FRANCINSTIEN and Bride of FRANCINSTIEN (BoF) are trademarks of Phaedrus Audio.
 Macintosh and the Mac logo are trademarks of Apple Computer, Inc.